Things to do in Torres del Paine

 Getting around Torres del Paine

 Around dusk I stepped out of our camp in the Pingo Valley and suddenly I was face to face with a Huemul, the rare resident deer species.
-We stared at each for a couple of minutes in silence, then he just turned and trotted off.
+We stared at each other for a couple of minutes in silence, then he turned and trotted off.

 Luke Errington Founder, Swoop Patagonia